bdunn44/hass-jellyfish-lighting/README.md

 1. Download _all_ the files from the `custom_components/jellyfish-lighting/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Jellyfish Lighting"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "JellyFish Lighting"
 1. Enter the host/IP of your Jellyfish Controller.

 _**Note:** it is highly recommended to set a static IP for your controller if you haven't already!_

+## Trademark Legal Notices

+All product names, trademarks and registered trademarks in the images in this repository, are property of their respective owners.
+All images in this repository are used by the project for identification purposes only.

+The use of these names, trademarks and brands appearing in these image files, do not imply endorsement.

 [jellyfish-lighting]: https://jellyfishlighting.com/
 [commits-badge]: https://img.shields.io/github/commit-activity/y/bdunn44/hass-jellyfish-lighting?style=flat-square